apollographql/docs/src/content/graphos/sso/okta-integration-guide.md

      class="screenshot"
     />

-5. Feedback
+    Then click **Next**.

+4. In the **Feedback** step, provide the following values:
-    * Select the **I'm an Okta customer adding an internal app** option.
+    - Select **I'm an Okta customer adding an internal app**.
-    * Select the **Finish** button.

     <img
      src="../img/sso/okta-feedback.png"
      alt="Okta feedback"
      class="screenshot"
     />

+    Then click **Finish**.

-6. Send SAML metadata to Apollo
+## 3. Send SAML metadata to Apollo

-    * Scroll down, and in the right hand column select the **View SAML setup instructions** button.
+1. From your new SAML integration's details page, scroll down and click **View SAML setup instructions** on the right side:

     <img
       src="../img/sso/okta-settings.png"
       alt="Okta settings"
       class="screenshot"
     />

-    * Copy and paste contents of the **IDP metadata** textbox into a text file.
+2. In the dialog that appears, copy and paste the contents of the **IDP metadata** textbox into a text file:

     <img
       src="../img/sso/okta-idp-metadata.png"
       alt="Okta IdP metadata"
       class="screenshot"
     />

-    * Send the file to your Apollo contact.
-They will continue the SSO setup.
+3. Send the text file to your Apollo contact.
+They will complete your SSO setup.